 - Pursue undergraduate research under the guidance of a faculty member.

-- Intern at the Grout Museum, Iowa Living History Farms, the Herbert Hoover Presidential Library and Museum, Jamestown, Mount Rushmore, the Colorado Historical Society, the Naval History and Heritage Command, or anywhere else you want to go.
+- Intern at the Grout Museum, Iowa Living History Farms, the Herbert Hoover Library and Museum, Jamestown, Mount Rushmore, the Colorado Historical Society, the Naval History and Heritage Command, or anywhere else you want to go.

 - Join the History Club and Phi Alpha Theta, the history honor society.